CloudCannon/astro-starter/src/content/pages/index.md

   no_index: false
 content_blocks:
   - _bookshop_name: hero
-    background_color: '#ffffff'
+    background_color: "#ffffff"
     heading:
       heading_text: Astro Bookshop Starter
-      heading_gradient_color: '#a0a2ff'
+      heading_gradient_color: "#a0a2ff"
     subheading:
       markdown_content: >-
         A starting point for **developers looking to build a website with Astro, using Bookshop components in CloudCannon**.
-Create your own copy, and start creating your own components to use in the CloudCannon CMS.<br>A new line.
+Create your own copy, and start creating your own components to use in the CloudCannon CMS.

-        A new paragraph<br>With another new line
-      color: '#393939'
+      color: "#393939"
     image:
       image_path: /src/assets/images/featured-image-5.jpg
       alt_text: An image